Christine B. Kern, Ph.D.

 Postdoctoral Fellow at University of Cincinnati (J. Lingrel)

-I am interested in the dynamic role of the extracellular matrix (ECM) during cardiovascular development and disease.
-One of my current research interests centers around our recent findings that have revealed that the ADAMTS (A Disintegrin-like And Metalloprotease domain with ThromboSpondin-type 1 motifs) proteases are critical for ECM remodeling during maturation of the semilunar valves and arterial wall of the aortic and pulmonary arteries.
+I am interested in the dynamic role of the extracellular matrix (ECM) during development and disease.
+One of my current research interests centers around our recent findings that have revealed that the ADAMTS (A Disintegrin-like And Metalloprotease domain with ThromboSpondin-type 1 motifs) proteases are critical for ECM remodeling during maturation of the semilunar cardiac valves and arterial wall of the aortic and pulmonary arteries.
 We are currently investigating changes in cell behavior and signaling that contribute to abnormal valve development and anomalies of disease in mouse models of ADAMTS deficiency.
-Since we are interested in elucidating the biomechanical circuitry involved in development and disease we focus on the use of mouse models and confocal imaging techniques to test our hypothesis in vivo and use supportive ex-vivo approaches to further investigate mechanistic pathways.
+Since we are interested in elucidating the biomechanical circuitry involved in development and disease we focus on the use of mouse models, confocal imaging and molecular biology techniques to test our hypothesis in vivo and use supportive ex-vivo approaches to further investigate mechanistic pathways.

 One of the most rewarding aspects of my scientific career is providing opportunities in my laboratory and in the classroom for students to explore their scientific interest and potential.
 I mentor undergraduates in the MUSC Student Undergraduate Research Program (SURP) and College of Charleston Students in the Honor’s College in their Bachelor’s Essays projects.
 I am also interested in educating and mentoring middle school and high school students in the public schools to encourage more career interest in the Science Technology Engineering and Math (STEM) careers.
 If you are interested in a research opportunity in my laboratory or collaborative educational interests please email.